sinch/docs/docs/conversation/conversation-keyconcepts.md

 ---
-Title: Key concepts and terms
+title: Key concepts and terms
-Excerpt: Key concepts and terms for the Sinch Conversation API
+excerpt: Key concepts and terms for the Sinch Conversation API
+hidden: true
 ---

 #### Project